Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: A Scaling Relation between Outflow Velocities and Star Formation

+where the errors for the coefficients $\alpha$ and $\beta$ are the $84^{\rm th}-50^{\rm th}$ and $16^{\rm th}-50^{\rm th}$ percentile differences from the posterior distributions.
+During the fitting, because \citetalias{heckman15}'s outflow velocities do not include errors, we assume a uniform error of $e_v=28~\kms$, which is the median outflow velocity error from \citetalias{xu22_classy3}.
+Additionally, neither \citetalias{chisholm15} nor \citetalias{heckman15} reported errors in their $\log \sigsfr$ values; we assume a uniform error of 18\% of the corresponding $\log\sigsfr$ value, which is the typical median error of \citetalias{xu22_classy3}'s $\log\sigsfr$ measurements.
+We note that the linear regression result does not change significantly if we use the LMC's \CIV\ outflow measurements instead of \SiIV.

-Given that the literature data points dominate the fits in Figure \ref{fig:vout_sfr_emcee}, it is not surprising that our power-law indexes are consistent with what have been typically found in the literature ($\vout\propto \sigsfr^{0.1-0.2}$, $\vout\propto {\rm SFR}^{0.2-0.35}$; \citealt{martin05, rupke05, chen10, chisholm15}).
-What is remarkable is that, in spite of spanning four orders of magnitudes in $\sigsfr$ or SFR, there is a coherent scaling relation between the outflow velocities and star formation activities, with the LMC lying at the lower end.
-Figure \ref{fig:vout_sfr_emcee} shows that dwarf galaxies like the LMC are capable of launching outflows not only in star-bursting environments such as 30 Dor, but also in regions with low star formation surface densities at $\sigsfr\lesssim10^{-1}~\msunyrkpc$.
+Given that the observational data points from \citetalias{heckman15}, \citetalias{chisholm15}, and \citetalias{xu22_classy3} dominate the middle to higher end of the $\vout$--$\sigsfr$ distribution in Figure \ref{fig:vout_sfr_fit}, it is not surprising that our power-law index of 0.23 is consistent with what have been typically found in the literature ($\vout\propto \sigsfr^{0.1-0.2}$; \citealt{martin05, rupke05, chen10, chisholm15, rupke18, ReichardtChu24}).
+What is remarkable is that, in spite of spanning five orders of magnitudes in $\sigsfr$, there is a coherent scaling relation between the outflow velocities and star formation activities, with the LMC at the lower end.